 Physical education is a part of the coordinated school health system program.
 It is the component that addresses the student’s fundamental need for planned, sequential instruction that promotes lifelong physical activity and attitudes and behaviors that reduce health risks.

 - What is the difference between physical education and physical activity?

-The words physical education and physical activity are often used interchangeably but they differ in important ways.
+The terms physical education and physical activity are often used interchangeably, but they differ in important ways.
 Understanding the difference between the two is critical to understanding why both contribute to the development of healthy and active children.
 Every child needs both a quality physical education and physical activity program.

 The recess period provides students with the opportunity for unstructured time during the school day.
 These breaks from classroom activities may enhance participation and learning in the classroom aside from the benefits gained from additional physical activity.